-For each subsequent year, additional contributions of up to 125 per cent of the previous year's contributions (commonly referred to as the 125 per cent rule) can be made without re-setting the 10-year rule period.
+For each subsequent year, additional contributions of up to 125% of the previous year's contributions (commonly referred to as the 125% rule4) can be made without re-setting the 10-year rule period.
 For tax purposes, these additional contributions are treated as if they were invested at the same time as the initial contribution.
 This means these additional contributions do not have to be invested for the full 10 years to be included as part of the 10-year rule period.